kawangwong/handtracking_mouse/README.md

 <h1>Purpose</h1>

 The purpose of this project was to write software that can be used on a computer to control a mouse cursor through the use of hand gestures.
+In doing so, I wanted learn how just how powerful these machine learning models are, how effective they can be used, and learn more about writing code in Python.

 <h2>How it works</h2>